-There are two Test and Trace Payment Schemes:
+There are a number of Test and Trace Payment Schemes:

 Who can apply for a Main Scheme Payment?